 Dashboards and reports are built to reflect real pipeline health — not disconnected activity metrics.

 This is not a technical setup delivered to IT.
-It's a revenue-ready Account Engagement system your Marketing, Sales, and RevOps teams can actually rely on.
+It is a revenue-ready Account Engagement system your Marketing, Sales, and RevOps teams can actually rely on.
+Six artifacts remain with the team after the 60-day support window closes — so the system survives without us.

 A clear architectural foundation that defines how data, automation, and lifecycle stages work together — so future changes don't break the system.